LeechEZ Egg Suck'n Leech

 Overview

 This Myers Flies pattern showcases how simple construction can produce highly effective flies.
 The egg sucking leech concept imitates leeches feeding on salmon and steelhead eggs, a common sight during spawning runs.
-Fish key in on this predator-prey relationship, making egg sucking patterns deadly during fall runs.
+Fish key in on this predator-prey relationship, making egg sucking patterns effective during fall runs.

 Materials